-Information concerning specific site locations is protected by provincial policy, and is not fully subject to the Freedom of Information and Protection of Privacy Act.
+Information concerning specific site locations is protected by provincial policy and is not fully subject to the Freedom of Information and Protection of Privacy Act.
 The release of such information in the past has led to looting or various forms of illegally conducted site destruction.
 Confidentiality extends to all media capable of conveying location, including maps, drawings, or textual descriptions of a site location.
+The

-The MHSTCI will provide information concerning site location to the party or an agent of the party holding title to a property, or to a licensed archaeologist with relevant cultural resource management interests.
+MHSTCI will provide information concerning site location to the party or an agent of the party holding title to a property, or to a licensed archaeologist with relevant cultural resource management interests.

-An examination of the ASDB has shown that there are nine archaeological sites registered within a onekilometer radius of the study area (Sites Data Search, Government of Ontario, November 4th, 2020).
-Table 2 summarizes the registered archaeological sites within one-kilometer of the study area.
-None of the sites lie within the study area, nor withing 50m of it.
+An examination of the ASDB has shown that there are 19 archaeological sites registered within a one-kilometer radius of the study area (Sites Data Search, Government of Ontario, April 28th, 2023); Table 2 summarizes the registered archaeological sites within one-kilometer of the study area.
+None of the sites fall within the current study area, nor within 50m of it.